Akatsuki667/holbertonschool-web_react/TypeScript/README.md

     - It accepts 1 arguments:
         - `salary`(either number or string)
     - if `salary` is a number and less than 500 - It should return a new `Teacher`.
 Otherwise it should return a Director

+## 6. Creating functions specific to employees
+- Write a function `isDirector`:

+    - it accepts `employee` as an argument
+    - it will be used as a type predicate and if the employee is a director

+- Write a function `executeWork`:

+    - it accepts `employee` as an argument
+    - if the employee is a Director, it will call `workDirectorTasks`
+    - if the employee is a Teacher, it will call `workTeacherTasks`

+## 7. String literal types
+- Write a String literal type named `Subjects` allowing a variable to have the value `Math` or `History` only.
+Write a function named `teachClass`:

+    - it takes `todayClass` as an argument
+    - it will return the string`Teaching Math` if `todayClass` is `Math`
+    - it will return the string `Teaching History` if `todayClass` is `History`